-It's important that your shoe shop projects the right image to customers.
-Everything about the way your shop looks and feels should be designed to attract new customers and to encourage existing customers to keep coming back regularly.
+It's important that your outlet projects the right image to customers.
+Everything about the way your outlet looks and feels should be designed to encourage customers to keep coming back regularly.

-It's a good idea to make the outside of the shop as attractive and welcoming as possible.
+It's generally important to make the outside of your outlet as attractive and welcoming as possible.
 Try to make sure that signs are professionally made, clean and in good condition.
-Use colours, lettering and design that you feel put across the right image - for example a shop specialising in children's shoes should look different to one selling only expensive adult designer shoes.
-Bear in mind that things like the condition of the paintwork can make the difference between a shop that looks like it's up and coming and one that looks old and run-down.
+Use colours, lettering and design that you feel put across the right image.
+Bear in mind that things like the condition of the paintwork can make a difference between a shop that looks like it's up and coming and one that looks old and run-down.
 Keep your windows spotlessly clean and well lit.

-It's essential to make sure that as many potential customers as possible know about the products and services you offer.
+Without customers your business won't be able to survive, so you need to make sure that as many potential customers as possible know that your retail business exists and are aware of the products and any services you offer.

 There are a number of things you can do to promote your business, for example:

 - launch your own website to advertise your business and the product ranges you stock.
 You may also decide to sell online